Vertex AI Dispatch and Route Planner

 To perform this check, fill out the trip form first with the pickup and dropoff address (if any), service level, and dates and times, then click the Vertex icon that appears on a side-tab at the bottom-right corner of the Dispatch Create page.

-To learn more about Vertex's work-in prediction feature, please visit the Vertex Work-In Solver Guide.
+To learn more about Vertex's work-in solver, please visit the Vertex Work-In Solver Guide.

 Running Analytics Against Historical Data